stephanbcbauer/standards.catena-x.github.io/docs/guides/howto-use-vault-secrets-with-argocd.md

 ### Use multiple helm values file when using AVP

 Please read here if your application is using helm chart.
-Since we have used for plugin section to configure our vault plugin.
+If you are using not only default `values.yaml`, but also providing an additional value file.
-The old way of configure helm value is not available anymore.
 Please using vault plugin `argocd-vault-plugin-helm-args` and configure it like the example:

 ![Multiple Helm values](assets/vault-multiple-helm-values.png "AVP configuration")